peet0r/blocked_main/README.md

 ## Problem

-This application blocks the main thread with a computation heavy opperation, the user has a fully frozen screen.
-When the computation is completed and the maint thread is unblocked and the app returns to the normal responsive state (nothing shocking here).
+This application blocks the main thread with a computation heavy operation, the user has a fully frozen screen.
+When the computation is completed and the main thread is unblocked and the app returns to the normal responsive state (nothing shocking here).

 This "unresponsive" state is easy to detect when running/testing the application with a human in the loop.
-However, when using the provided programatic testing toolchain this "unresponsive" state does not trigger any issues on performance tests using the `traceAction`,`tracePerformance` or any `TimelineSummary` based diagnostics.
+However, when using the provided programmatic testing toolchain this "unresponsive" state does not trigger any issues on performance tests using the `traceAction`,`tracePerformance` or any `TimelineSummary` based diagnostics.

 ## Steps to reproduce manually